Handelabra/WorkshopSample/README.md

   - Cricket from Cauldron mod (Noisy Cricket)
   - Baron Blade (Baron Jeremy)

+It also includes systems to help with testing your own projects:

+- BaseTest unit testing class
+- Console project for interactive testing

 None of the content in this mod is intended to be balanced for use in-game.
 It is here as an example for you to look at, that is all.